gsbdarc/rcpedia_mockup/docs/_blog/2022-11-14_installing_software.md

+---
+date:
+  created: 2022-11-14
+categories:
+    - Yen
+    - Software
+---
+# Installing Software on the Yens

 As a yen user, you can install your own custom software in your home directory or any location where you have permissions (such as a shared project space).
 If you are working with other researchers on a shared project, it is a good idea to have a dedicated shared `software` directory where you can install required software.